PolymeshAssociation/polymesh-documentation-site/docs/100-getting-started/010-keys/020-ledger.md

 If prompted by a browser popup, select your hardware wallet and click “Connect.”

 You can then name your Ledger key and select `Continue` to import it to your wallet.
 The Advanced settings on the import screen let you choose an alternate derivation path, enabling multiple keys from the same Ledger device.
-The default for the first key import is Account type 0, Address index 0—think of it as a formula for generating child keys.
+The default for the first key import is Account type 0, Address index 0 - think of it as a formula for generating child keys.
 Subsequent key imports will increment the Account type automatically to use a different key from the same device.

 :::note
 If using a custom derivation path it is important to remember the **type** and **index** used so you can reconnect it should it become disconnected.